neilgupta/exceptionally/README.md

 gem 'exceptionally'
 ```

-Exceptionally has only be tested with Rails 4, but it should work with Rails 3+ in theory.
+Exceptionally has only been tested with Rails 4, but it should work with Rails 3+ in theory ;)

 ## Features